Winter's here, and so is comfort food.

 What tastes better than coming home on a bitterly cold day to relax with a steaming hot bowl of delicious homemade soup?

 Soup can be a very quick dinner, or an appetizer which may quench your desire and consumption of higher calorie entrees.
-Many claim soup can promote weight loss.
+Many claim soup can help maintain a healthy weight.

-The Centers for Disease Control (CDC) recommends broth-based soups to replace dry snacks like crackers and chips, because they fill you up with more nutrients and less calories.
+The Centers for Disease Control and Prevention (CDC) recommends broth-based soups to replace dry snacks like crackers and chips, because they fill you up with more nutrients and less calories.

 Soup may not cause you to magically lose weight, but it does have the power to help you eat less food and consume more nutrients – provided you choose the right kinds of soups.